 The concentration draws on three interrelated components.
-First, all students have educational experiences in clinical-forensic psychology, which encompasses the criminal and civil issues of competencies, mental state at time of offense, mitigation in sentencing, personal injury assessments, witness preparation, jury selection, delinquency, and psychology in correctional settings.
+First, all students have educational experiences in clinical-forensic psychology, which encompasses the criminal and civil issues of competencies, mental state at the time of the offense, mitigation in sentencing, personal injury assessments, witness preparation, jury selection, delinquency, and psychology in correctional settings.
 Second, students develop their own related research programs in conjunction with a mentor.
 Third, supervised practical applications are developed on these topics.

 Coordinator: Dr. Karen Salekin

-Practicum training opportunities include the following:
+Forensic-relevant training opportunities include the following:

 - Taylor Hardin Secure Medical Facility – All-male state forensic hospital, psychotherapy and assessment

-- Tuscaloosa County Public Defender Office
+- Tuscaloosa Public Defender Office – Forensic assessment and consultation